GameClay/FlightlessManicotti/README.markdown

 If the Apache 2 license is incompatible with your project, and that project is an implementation of a C standard, please contact us and we will work something out.

 ## Platform Compatibility
 FlightlessManicotti is intended for use across many architectures and operating systems.
-All attempts will be made to keep compatibility with the widest range of platforms.
+While all attempts will be made to keep compatibility with the widest range of platforms, the project does have priorities.

 ### Architecture Priorities
 * ARM